iPhone XR and XS extreme water test

 But the biggest surprise was that the iPhone XS had zero signs of water damage, apart from the same muffled speakers we'd previously noted.
 We checked inside the SIM tray to see if the Liquid Contact Indicator (LCI) had been activated, but nothing was visible.

 A week after this water test, the iPhone XS was still going strong.
+The speakers were mostly recovered, but there was still a little distortion when playing back heavy bass or lower frequencies.
 Turns out if your iPhone XS goes for a deeper swim than expected in salt water, it might just survive.

 Apple iPhone XS